 Watch Out For: Michelle Williams

 Comments: There is no recurring theme among the characters played by the five phenomenal nominees for Best Supporting Actress this year.
 We have parents, scientists, spouses, divorcees, addicts, saints, and fighters…and sometimes the roles overlap.
-In Moonlight, Naomie Harris is a parent, an addict, and a fighter, as she from her son to the needle and, finally, back again.
+In Moonlight, Naomie Harris is a parent, an addict, and a fighter, as she moves her devotion from her son to the needle and back again.
 In Lion, Nicole Kidman is a saint of a parent, adopting two misplaced Indian boys.
 In Hidden Figures, Octavia Spencer is a mother of two, sure, but also a scientist fighting for the same title and compensation as her white counterparts.
 In Manchester by the Sea, Michelle Williams is a divorcee and new mother who still grieves the children she lost to a tragedy so many years earlier.
 And so on.

 With the exception of Harris, all of these aforementioned women are past Oscar winners or nominees.
 You may have noticed that I didn’t mention Viola Davis, whose character in Fences is a parent (to one child of her own and to two more, each fathered by current screen husband Denzel Washington).
 She is also a fighter, matching the embittered Washington word-for-fiery-word.
 She is a force of nature.
 I didn’t mention her earlier because she deserves a category all her own.
 For the incomparable Viola Davis, who has won every pre-Oscar acting race this season in which she was nominated, losing the Best Supporting Actress race this year would be an even bigger surprise than watching Hillary Clinton lose to Donald Trump, that orange Cheeto®.
 (Okay, so we all know how that turned out.
 But you know what I mean.)
 Mark your ballots accordingly.

 Best Original Screenplay